justinfarley/ZType-AI/README.md

 # ZType-AI
-attempting to creat an AI to play ZType and see how far it can go
+attempting to create an AI to play ZType and see how far it can go

+TBC when more knowledge